dedis/d-voting/docs/state_of_smart_contract.md

 the storage with a predefined set of keys.

-The simplest and naive solution is to have a single smart contract that stores everything: the elections, the ballots for each election, and the results.
+The simplest and naive solution is to have a single smart contract that stores everything: the forms, the ballots for each form, and the results.
 This is like having a giant XML/JSON file that contains everything, with the smart contract being the interface that handles that.

 As we want to be generic, we should be able to create “any” kind of poll.
 With that regard we